Help To Buy ISA vs Lifetime ISA

 - Let your conveyancing solicitor know you are buying with a Help to Buy ISA or LISA as they may levy a charge for the administration work involved.

 Can my partner and I both get one?

 - Accounts are available one per person – so couples or friends buying together could each get a bonus.

-Can I use my savings as a deposit on a property?
+Can I use the government bonus towards a deposit on a property?

 A word of warning:

 - If you don’t buy a home with your Help to Buy ISA you won’t get a bonus.